 As each specification is drafted, it will be posted online on the specifications development page for comments from across the value chain.

 Among the many companies and suppliers participating in JIP33, the following major operators have committed to support and resource JIP33.

 How it works

 JIP33 specifications build on existing industry standards to provide a full set of requirements with which to purchase equipment and packages.
 This set of requirements is structured into the follow documents:

 A Supplementary Specification to an industry standard.
 Specifying a set of “minimum requirements” sufficient to purchase equipment that meets the functional needs of the users

 An Information Requirements Specification or “IRS.”
 Specifying a list of pre-defined documents and data required to be delivered by the supplier

-A Quality Requirements Specification or “QRS.”
-Specifying quality management system and inspection and testing requirements
+A Quality Requirements Specification (QRS) specifying the quality management system and purchaser level of involvement in inspection and testing activities

-An Equipment Data Sheet Template.
-Specifying the options the purchaser wishes to select, and project specific information
+A Procurement Data Sheet specifying the options the purchaser wishes to select, and project specific information.

 The JIP33 Work Groups perform their activities in accordance with IOGP Competition Law Guidelines